ImAKappa/pftp/docs/1-Getting-Started/02_programming.md

 ## 🪟 Editors

-Let's get familiar with the two main parts of Thonny.
+Let's get familiar with the two main parts of our code editor, Thonny.

 ![Thonny Editor](../imgs/development/thonny-ide-2023-02-21.png)